lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 > 2. Push Notification (APNS + FCM)
 > 3. Long Connection Notification/Online Status Detection

 After talking about the connection issue.
 We can think about storage issues.
-What is A has a lot of conversation with many other people: C, D, E...
+What if A has a lot of conversation with many other people: C, D, E...

 ![Example image](fig3.jpeg#center)

 How do we tell which msg belongs to conversation between which two users?
 How do we know which message to fetch if A opens the chat with different people like C, D ,E. Therefore, we need more information to be stored.
-The conversation information-- the message sent to the server belongs to the conversation from which two people.
+The conversation information (chat info)-- the message sent to the server belongs to the conversation from which two people.

 > 📍 **Feature (Conversation):**
 >